If you’re new to the world of birding, you may be curious about the eating habits of hawks, such as how they hunt and what they eat.

 Do Hawks Eat Dead Badgers?

 Do hawks eat dead badgers?
-It’s a question that has puzzled many people, especially those who live near wooded areas where these two animals are common.
+This is a question that has puzzled many people, especially those who live near wooded areas where these two animals are common.

 The answer, it turns out, is both yes and no. Hawks are opportunistic feeders, and they will eat just about anything that crosses their paths.

 This includes small mammals like rodents and rabbits, as well as larger prey like deer.
-Dead badgers fall into this latter category, so hawks will occasionally eat them.
+Dead badgers fall into this latter category, meaning hawks will occasionally eat them.

-In other words, if you see a hawk eating a dead badger, it’s probably because there wasn’t anything else around for the hawk to eat.
+However, badgers aren’t a preferred food source for hawks, so if you see one eating a dead badger, it’s probably because there wasn’t anything else around to feed on.